 - Do not leave luggage unattended at any time.

 - Do not pack valuables (passports, documents, contact lenses, medications, etc.) in checked luggage.
 Keep them in your carry-on bag.

-- Be prepared to take you portable computer from its case.
+- Be prepared to take your laptop or tablet from its case.
 Never put a computer in a suitcase.

 - If you are bringing medications with you, you should have a doctor’s prescription with them for identification.

-- Don’t carry your passport or money in a hip pocket, open hand-bag, or outside pocket on your back-pack.
-Pick-pockets mingle widely in tourist crowds, especially at airports, travel agencies, and American Express offices.
+- Don’t carry your passport or money in a hip pocket, open purse, or outside pocket on your backpack.
+Pick-pockets mingle in tourist crowds, especially at airports, travel agencies, and American Express offices.
 A money belt or neck pouch is a good idea.